Chilledheart/yass/BUILDING.md

 5. Compile the program with default configuration.

-Run in Developer Command Line from Visual Studio:
+Run in Developer Command Line from Visual Studio in Start Menu:
 ```
 mkdir build
 cd build